BOOKSFASHIONHOME DECOR

 A Year in Provence by Peter Mayle

-When Peter Mayle moved to Lubéron, Provence with his wife and two dogs, he moved in pursuit of a slower pace of life.
-Little did he know, despite its quaint, pastoral shell, life in the Rhône vally proved far from slow or dull.
+When Peter Mayle moved to Lubéron, Provence with his wife and 2 dogs, he moved in pursuit of a slower pace of life.
+Little did he know, despite its pastoral shell, life in the Rhône valley proved far from slow or dull.
 Over the course of a year, they encountered an icy winter, builders operating on a mysterious schedule, goat races, and more.
-Steeped in the kind of head-shaking nostalgia only wry hindsight can provide, this part-memoir part-travel novel will make you itch for the French countryside.
+Steeped in the kind of head-shaking nostalgia only hindsight can show, this memoir will make you itch for the French countryside.

 The House Witch by Arin Murphy-Hiscock

-Though it shares a name with a delightful cozy fantasy novel, Murphy-Hiscock’s book contains practical nuggets of witchy life.
-Not a spell book or grimoire, this book’s wisdom leans towards the Wiccan, with an emphasis on appreciating the world around you through the comforting locus of home.
-Much as the Romans worshipped the goddess Hestia (the goddess of the hearth) daily, you can ritualize and romanticize your daily life with this little cottagecore gem of a guide.
+Though it shares a title with a delightful cozy fantasy novel, this book contains practical nuggets of witchy life.
+Not a spell book or grimoire, this book’s wisdom leans towards the Wiccan, with an emphasis on appreciating the world around you through the lens of home.
+Much as the Romans worshipped the goddess of the hearth daily, you can ritualize and romanticize your daily life with this gem of a guide.

 Devotions by Mary Oliver

-Many have twisted Mary Oliver’s landmark question, “Tell me, what is it you plan to do with your one wild and precious life?” into an invective in service of over-production under late stage capitalism.
-Oliver herself, however, answered the question by walking along the river and writing about what she saw.
-This anthology, taken from decades of Oliver’s published works, follows the breadth of her writerly voice through the years and the subject matter.
-These poems will encourage you to slow down and look around you.
+This anthology, taken from decades of Oliver’s published works, follows the breadth of her poetic voice through the years and the subject matter.
+Dedicated to the witness of nature and the organic cycle of life, these poems will encourage you to slow down and look around you.
 They are also perfect for keeping on your nightstand and reading a few before bed.

 Braiding Sweetgrass by Robin Wall-Kimmerer

-Potowatami citizen and botanist Robin Wall-Kimmerer knows far more than your average bear about reverence and respect for nature.
-In Braiding Sweetgrass, she explores the natural bounty of our environment, while making a gentle, yet impassioned, plea for respecting the earth and living in harmony with a reciprocal relationship.
-By waxing poetic about everything from strawberries to salamanders, the book teaches a new appreciation for the small things.
+Potowatami citizen and botanist Robin Wall-Kimmerer knows far more than the average bear about respect for nature.
+In this book, she explores the natural bounty of our environment, while making a gentle, yet impassioned, plea for respecting the earth.
+By waxing poetic about everything from strawberries to salamanders, the book teaches appreciation for the small things.
 Despite the non-narrative form, this book will sink its teeth into you, leaving you wanting more from Wall-Kimmerer and her beautiful writing.

 Have you read any of these?
 If so, what did you think?
 Let me know in the comments!
 And feel free to add any recommendations of your own!